hashicorp/terraform-plugin-docs/README.md

 # terraform-plugin-docs

 This repository contains tools and packages for creating Terraform plugin docs (currently only provider plugins).
-The primary way users will interact with this is the **tfpluginwebsite** CLI tool to generate and validate plugin documentation.
+The primary way users will interact with this is the **tfplugindocs** CLI tool to generate and validate plugin documentation.

 ## tfplugindocs